chakrabar/chakrabar.github.io/_posts/articles/2018-03-02-nexus-artifact-repository-manager.md

 categories: articles
 comments: true
 share: true
-modified: 2018-03-10T22:16:30+04:30
+modified: 2018-03-11T22:16:30+04:30
 image:
   feature: posts/code-spring-2.jpg
 ---

-For those not familiar with the very popular _"artifact repositories"_, it might sound like an unsual thing!
-But they have been used all over the development community in many open source and commercial software projects, for many years.
-Initially popular with Java developers only, now they are being used increasingly in many programming communities like .NET, Node, Ruby, Python, web development and more.
+For those not familiar with the popular _"artifact repositories"_, it might sound like an unsual thing!
+But they are used all over the development community in many open source and commercial software projects, for many years now.
+Initially started mostly with Java world, they are now being used increasingly in many programming communities like .NET, Node, Ruby, Python, web development and more.

 So what is an **artifact repository manager**?
 Going by the standard definition